 Tuition is $85 and includes all plant material used in class, samples and a take home make and take vapour aromatic balm.

-Herbs for Winter health—In this day workshop, expert Herbalist Erin Vanhee guides you on the who, what, when, where and how to’s of herbal first aid for winter health.
+Herbal First Aid for Cold and Flu—In this day workshop, expert Herbalist Erin Vanhee guides you on the who, what, when, where and how to’s of herbal first aid for cough, nasal congestion, fever, aches and pains, sinus and ear infection- and everything in between.

-Winter time brings more time indoors, frigid temperatures which bring sniffly noses, congestion, sore throat, coughs, and body aches due to colds and flu.
+Seasons change and brings more time indoors, fluctuating temperatures which bring sniffly noses, congestion, sore throat, coughs, and body aches due to colds and flu.
 Learn what herbs to use for immune system support, cough remedies that target the type of cough you have instead of the-one size fits all approach of over the counter cough medicine, and herbal remedies that are easy to use and prepare for the whole family.

 Herbal explorations include: